 Corals Tutorial.
 This discovery kit contains three sections devoted to learning about coral reefs: an online tutorial, an educational roadmap to resources, and formal lesson plans (developed for grades 9-12).

 Corals Roadmap to Resources.
 These online resources are meant to guide students and educators to topics presented in the Coral Tutorial.

 Discover Coral Reefs - Project WET activity booklet. - includes fun, colorful and informative activities for kids in grade levels K-5.
 This booklet is available as a print product only.
-To request free hard copies (subject to availability), please contact us.
+Hard copies no longer available from NOAA Coral Reef Conservation Program.

 Northwestern Hawaiian Islands Coral Reef Ecosystem Reserve: Education and Outreach.
 This site offers general information on the Northwestern Hawaiian Islands and activities for children.

 NOAA's Coral Health and Monitoring Program: Frequently Asked Questions.
 To help answer a variety of questions related to coral reefs and the Coral Health and Monitoring Program, the Program's Website includes an extensive listing of Frequently Asked Questions.